mvelazc0/BadZure/README.md

 ### Privilege Escalation

 BadZure simulates privilege escalation by introducing misconfigurations within Azure AD roles, Graph API permissions, and application ownerships.
 These misconfigurations include assigning high-privilege roles to service principals or users, granting extensive Graph API permissions to applications, and configuring users as owners of privileged applications.
-These vulnerabilities can be exploited to create multiple attack paths, allowing attackers to gain elevated privileges within an Azure AD tenant.
+These settings allow for the configuration of [service principal abuse](https://posts.specterops.io/azure-privilege-escalation-via-service-principal-abuse-210ae2be2a5) attack scenarios.

 A BloodHound-generated graph, showcasing the attack paths BadZure can create, is shown below.